Cleona Kinahan, M.Sc CFP® QFA FLIA

 Q) The value of my Pension has dropped, should I switch now and protect what is left?

-No. Pension investors tend to be long term investors, i.e. you are saving money now for your future self, for a time when you retire.
-Yes, the value of the shares and other assets in your fund have fallen in value but you still own the same amount, you only experience a real loss if you sell out of the fund that you are in.
-The common default Investment funds that many pension investors are exposed to are risk-appropriate for a person’s age and term to retirement.
-Don’t panic and just remember that you are likely to be several years from accessing your pot and markets will recover in the medium term.
+No. Pension investors tend to be long-term investors, i.e. you are saving money now for your future self, for a time when you retire.
+Yes, the value of the shares and other assets in your fund have fallen in value but you still own the same amount.
+You only experience a real loss if you sell out of the fund that you are in.
+The common default investment funds that many pension investors are exposed to are risk-appropriate for a person’s age and term to retirement.
+Don’t panic!
+Remember that you are likely to be several years from accessing your pension pot and markets will recover in the medium term.

 Q) I had planned to retire early but hadn’t got around to de-risking my strategy?

 If the value of your fund has fallen significantly you might need to consider deferring access to your fund until it recovers in value.
 You might be in a position to use other cash assets to tide you over in the short term or delay retiring.
 This crisis has hit every asset class.
 The impact of COVID19 across the world could not have been predicted by even the best investor.
 Call us and we can go through your options with you.

 Q) Should I continue to invest in my pension even though the value of my fund is down?